Welcome to the ULTIMATE and most comprehensive list of ways to improve your posture… everyday!

 As mentioned above, they work best when used in conjunction with corrective postural exercises.

 Image courtesy of hyena reality at FreeDigitalPhotos.net

-If you have extra weight at the front of your chest, it is likely that it will pull your posture forward and cause you to slouch.
+If you have a large bust size, it is likely that it will pull your posture forward and cause you to slouch.

 81. Avoid wearing tight fitting clothes

 Wear comfortable clothing that allows you to move effortlessly and naturally.